audomsakFam/homeworkFam/README.md

 ```bash
 docker compose up --build
 ```
+3. You can now visit http://localhost:3000 to check the result.

 ### Option 2: Local Run
 1. Run the following command at the project root:
 - service